tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/4.1_sample_actor_code_walkthrough/README.md

-In the `login` branch, majorify of logic is in the front end.
-There are only few code changes in the backend to handle login and faucet logic.
-Let's walkthrough.
+In the `login` branch, the majorify of the logic is in the frontend.
+There are only a few code changes in the backend to handle the login and faucet logic.
+Let's walkthrough it all.

-A new file called `dfn.rs` in creased.
-Inside we moved the function to handle "say-hello" from the lib.rs here.
+A new file called `dfn.rs` is created, and we moved the function to handle "say-hello" from lib.rs to here.
 A new handler "faucet" is added.
-This is used to send faucet txn when user click the "faucet" button in the front end.
+This is used to send faucet txn when the user clicks the "faucet" button in the frontend.

 ```
 use crate::error::Result;